Oral advocacy in court is more than an intellectual act. It is also physical, emotional, psychological and energetic.

 - be agile enough to take into account and adjust to the receptivity of the judge,

-- listen actively to witnesses, reading their body and voice s well as words, so they can pivot tactically to their responses
+- listen actively to witnesses, reading their body and voice as well as words, so they can pivot tactically to their responses,

-Most adults (including advocates) have speaking habits that limit their presence and the natural expressivity and innate influence of the voice required to navigate these demands of the courtroom.
+Most adults (including advocates) have speaking habits that compromise the voice.
+In turn, these limit their presence, reduce their natural expressivity and disconnect them from their innate ability to influence.

-Our training connects advocates to their voice, body, breath, thoughts and feelings to be able influence in the constantly dynamic act of speaking in court.
+Our training addresses these habits, reconnecting advocates to their voice, body, breath, thoughts and feelings to be able listen, choose and articulate in the constantly dynamic act of speaking in court.